Predictia/AQUA/docs/sphinx/source/adding_data.rst

 Adding data to AQUA
 ===================

-To add your data to AQUA, you have to provide an intake catalogue that describes your data, and in particular, the location of the data.
+To add your data to AQUA, you have to provide an ``intake`` catalogue that describes your data, and in particular, the location of the data.
-This can be done in two different way, by adding a standard entry in the form of files or using the specific FDB interface.
+This can be done in two different way, by adding a standard entry in the form of files or using the specific AQUA FDB interface.
-To exploit of the regridding functionalities, you will also need to configure the ``regrid.yaml``.
+Finally, to exploit of the regridding functionalities, you will also need to configure the machine-dependent ``regrid.yaml``.

 The 3-level hierarchy on which AQUA is based, i.e. model - exp - source, must be respected so that specific files must be created within the catalog of a specific machine.
+How to create a new source and add new data is documented in the next sections.

 .. contents::
    :local: